She enrolled in Medicare Part B just 30 days late — that single mistake now costs her over $2,000 every single year for the rest of her life

 Does the Medicare Part B late enrollment penalty affect my Medicare Advantage plan cost too?

 Yes, and this surprises a lot of people.
 The penalty is calculated as a percentage of the standard Part B premium and is added to your Part B premium regardless of whether you’re in Original Medicare or a Medicare Advantage (Part C) plan.
-Since Medicare Advantage enrollees still pay the Part B premium (often deducted from Social Security), the penalty follows you into any Medicare Advantage plan you join.
-Switching to Medicare Advantage does not erase or reduce an existing late enrollment penalty — it goes wherever your Part B goes.
+Since Medicare Advantage enrollees still pay the Part B premium — often deducted directly from Social Security — the penalty follows you into any Medicare Advantage plan you join.
+Switching to Medicare Advantage does not erase or reduce an existing late enrollment penalty.
+It goes wherever your Part B goes.

 Are there programs to help low-income seniors pay a Medicare Part B penalty?

-There are, and they’re underutilized.
-The Qualified Medicare Beneficiary (QMB) program, available through your state Medicaid office, can pay your full Part B premium — including any late enrollment penalty — if your income falls at or below roughly 100% of the federal poverty level (about $15,060 for a single person in 2026).
+There are, and they’re significantly underutilized.
+The Qualified Medicare Beneficiary (QMB) program, available through your state Medicaid office, can pay your full Part B premium — including any late enrollment penalty — if your income falls at or below roughly 100% of the federal poverty level (about $15,060 for a single person in 2025).
 The Specified Low-Income Medicare Beneficiary (SLMB) program covers the standard Part B premium for those between 100–120% FPL.
 Applications go through your state Medicaid office, not Social Security, and eligibility is re-evaluated annually.
+Many eligible seniors never apply simply because they don’t know these programs exist.

 Sloane Avery Wren